psmit/dnn-asr-group/doc/TENSORFLOW.md

 Using tensorflow on Aalto machines
 ==================================

-You can log in to an Aalto-Linux machine (e.g. in Maarintalo) or you can use the following machines for CPU computations through ssh
+You can log in to an Aalto-Linux machine (e.g. in Maarintalo) for GPU computing or you can use the following machines for CPU computations through ssh

     - brute.aalto.fi
     - force.aalto.fi

-You can also reach desktop machines in Maari, but you have to ssh to kosh.aalto.fi first and from there ssh to e.g.
+You can also reach desktop machines with GPU's in Maari, but you have to ssh to kosh.aalto.fi first and from there ssh to e.g.

     - zirkoni.aalto.fi
     - akaatti.aalto.fi